-Housing programs support at least 42 of the most vulnerable members of the homeless community through our permanent and rapid housing units throughout Alachua County every year.
+Housing programs support at least 42 of the most vulnerable members of the homeless community through our permanent housing units throughout Alachua County every year.

 PERMANENT SUPPORTIVE HOUSING